 did you even hear it?

-(people are dying of starvation,
+(people are dying of starvation,why don't you eat them?

 (right now, close to where you live